stuartfowler/CEMT/Documentation/threat-modelling.md

     click 1c "https://github.com/stuartfowler/CEMT/blob/main/Documentation/threat-modelling.md##misuse-cases-actors-and-associations" "Associations"
 ```

-Misuse Case Diagrams are drawn using the `CEMT Misuse Case Diagram`, which can be created inside a `Package` in the containment tree.
+Misuse Case Diagrams are drawn using a `CEMT Misuse Case Diagram`, which can be created by right clicking on a `Package` in the containment tree, selecting `Create Diagram` from the context menu and then selecting `CEMT Misuse Case Diagram`.

 > **Note**: The `CEMT Misuse Case Diagram` is a [Custom Diagram](../README.md#custom-diagrams).
 You can also create a Misuse Case Diagram using a standard `SysML Use Case Diagram` and manually apply the stereotypes if you wish.